SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 sol = solve(sprob, STrapezoid(); seed = 1234) # hide
 nothing # hide
 ```
+!!! note
-Note that we here have to provide a second argument to the `solver` command.
+    Here, we have to provide a second argument to the `solve` command.
 This is our choice of [simulation method](@ref ref).
 While we can provide this for ODE simulations as well, OrdinaryDiffEq.jl is able to [automatically select a suitable solver for any problem](@ref ref).
 This is currently not possible for SDEs.
 For now, `STrapezoid` is often a passable default choice, however, for important applications it can be good to [closer study the available SDE solvers](@ref ref).

 Next, we can again use `plot` to plot the solution.
 ```@example intro_1